1j-bla1/portfolio/_posts/James_Retropspective_Blog.md

 ![Kasm Breaking Image](KasmBreakPicture.png)

-2. A more recenent problem I expierenced was my make not working
+2. A more recenent problem I expierenced was my make not working.
+The problem was caused by a juypter notebook file that had a space after the title.
+This goes to show how precise you have to be when coding because a little error like that can ruin your code.